prosekit/prosekit/website/src/content/docs/references/core.md

 <dd>

-A function to apply a command to the editor.
-It will return `true` if the command was applied, and `false` otherwise.
+Execute the current command.
+Return `true` if the command was successfully executed, otherwise `false`.

-It also has a `canExec` method to check if the command can be applied.

 </dd>